loladiar/-/man/ml-bootcamp.md

 #### Evaluation Metrics

-* a trade-off between sensitivity and specificity,
+* a trade-off between sensitivity and specificity
   e.g. false negatives may be way worse than false positives when to predict illness.
 * accuracy: what % of prediction were correct?
 98.2% == (9,760 + 60) / 10,000
 * precision: what % of positive predictions were correct?
 30% == (60/200)